weixian-zhang/FoodTruckJunkie/README.md

 * Technology
   * Microservices are deployed on Azure Kubernetes private cluster.
 Service Mesh like Istio can be introduce for API Gateway capability, mutal-TLS microservice o           microservice authn, and network policy built-in to contract network reacbility amongst microservices and more.
-  * Azure Function to timely pull FT permit file and refresh static data
+  * A data loading daemon app implemented using Azure Function to automatically and timely pull Food Truck permit data file and refresh static data
   * Use Azure Static Web App to host Portal instead of App Service so as to take advantage of built-in CDN and DevOps deployment features.
   * Cache search result in Azure Redis using Cache-Aside pattern to return queried result faster
   * Develope Azure Bicep scripts to setup the Azure environment
+  * Azure FrontDoor WAF added in-front of ApiServer for security coverage:
+    * Custom Rule to perform rate limiting
+    * OWASP TOp 10 web vulnerability scanning on TLS terminated traffic, before routing to ApiServer

 * Functional
   * Supporting Address searching - search nearby food trucks by Address in addition to coordinates